 How do I get a POLST?

 Talk with your doctor.
-A doctor or another qualified health care provider must complete the POLST for you.
+A qualified health care provider must complete the POLST for you.
 You and they must both sign it.

 POLST forms are available in about half the United States.
 However, they often have different names.
 These include MOST, POST, TPOPP, MOLST, and COLST.
 Ask your doctor, social worker, or another health care team member about POLST in your state.